learningequality/kolibri/docs/install/_system_requirements.rst

 Servers
 ^^^^^^^

-Kolibri hardware requirements as a server are next to nothing.
+Minimum hardware requirements to run Kolibri as a server:

  - 500 MB RAM (1 GB recommended)
  - 500 MHz CPU (1 GHz recommended)
- - Hard drive space depends on the size of the content channels you intend to import  from `Kolibri Studio <https://studio.learningequality.org/>`_ or a local storage.
+ - Hard drive space depends on the size of the content channels you intend to import from `Kolibri Studio <https://studio.learningequality.org/>`_ or a local storage device.

-If you have a facility with less than 30 computers, a device as simple as a Raspberry Pi is known to work fine as a server.
+If you have a facility with less than 30 computers, a device as simple as a `Raspberry Pi <https://www.raspberrypi.org/>`_ is known to work fine as a server.

-..
-TODO - REVIEW with RPi package reqs if necessary

-   .. note:: In case you are deploying on Linux and want an efficient setup, use the ``kolibri-raspberry-pi`` package, it doesn't require a specific architecture, but it's required to use if you deploy on a system with specs equivalent to or smaller than Raspberry Pi.